-Note: This essay is an excerpt from my book on eschatology, called The High King of Heaven: Discovering the Master Keys to the Great End Time Debate.
-My primary purpose in the book is to defend the classic Reformation view of our Blessed Hope: Christ will return once, at the end of the present evil age, to raise the dead, judge the world in righteousness, and create new heavens and a new earth, the eternal home of the redeemed.
-I hope you enjoy the essay . . . and maybe the book as well!
+Note: This essay is an excerpt from my book on eschatology, The Great End Time Debate (Redmption Press, 2022).
+My primary purpose in that book is to defend the classic amillennial view of our Blessed Hope: Christ will return once, at the end of the present evil age, to raise the dead, judge the world in righteousness, and create new heavens and a new earth, the eternal home of the redeemed.
+I hope you enjoy the essay . . . and perhaps the book as well!

 _____________